AlexandraVovc/UnixFinalProject/INSTALL.md

 ## Sign in DigitalOcean
 DigitalOcean is our VPS of choice.
 First, we need to create an account.
 1. Create a profile at [DigitalOcean](https://www.digitalocean.com/try/developer-brand?utm_campaign=amer_brand_kw_en_cpc&utm_adgroup=digitalocean_exact_exact&_keyword=digitalocean&_device=c&_adposition=&utm_content=conversion&utm_medium=cpc&utm_source=google&gclid=Cj0KCQjw-JyUBhCuARIsANUqQ_JRBXlK7yRkm53Bi9aVY71WVapTh3yNNCjzfUifL8i6LrWCruvSZfgaAvCTEALw_wcB) website;
-2. Choose the propreties that suit you the most.
+2. Choose the propreties that suit you the most;
-3. When you will be able to access it, go to the project section to your left.
+3. When you will be able to access it, go to the project section to your left;
 4. Create a new project in "+ New project".

 ## Create droplet